-We feel strongly that Kilmacolm should fight to retain its current long established greenbelt and greenspace that surround our unique village in the next Local Development Plan (LDP) that is due to start in 2019.
+We feel strongly that Kilmacolm should fight to retain its current long established greenbelt and greenspace that surround our unique village in the Local Development Plan (LDP) that is started in 2019.

 On 31st March 2017 Inverclyde Council issued their Main Issues Report (MIR) for the whole of Inverclyde and held a series of sessions to inform the public about it.
 Information was sent to the Kilmacolm Library, Kilmacolm Community Council etc. but was not made more public the way it should have been to inform the residents of Kilmacolm.

 The MIR information was nearly missed by the residents of Kilmacolm - but when it was understood what was being proposed - that two 'preferred' sites had been 'decided' by the planners at Inverclyde Council and were to be allocated for houses on the greenbelt was very concerning.

 The kilmacolm.info website was updated on 30th April 2017 and all houses adjacent to the two preferred sites were leafleted by us to find out if anyone knew about these proposals.